Please be sure to check out the absolute best reference on AK rifles which covers this subject in amazing detail: Avtomats In Action AK 74 Variants

 Simple Overview

-provide some details here as it relates to my builds.
+I will provide some details here as it relates to my

-To be clear however, this is just touching on the
+builds but to be clear however, this is just touching

 highlights of each era.